What is a BarCamp and who are the attendees?

 Previous BarCamps in Singapore

+The National Library Board hosted us in 2019, 2018 and 2017.
 The National Art Gallery hosted us in 2016.
 NUS Enterprise (Block 71) hosted us in 2015.
 Singapore’s Infocomm Development Authority (IDA) hosted us in 2014.
 NUS UTown hosted us in 2012.
 MDA, NUS and Singtel hosted us at their Blk71 incubation centre in 2011.
 The Singapore City Hall building was the venue (via the National Art Gallery) for the BarCamp in October 2010.
 Singapore Polytechnic was our host in early 2010.
 Singapore’s Infocomm Development Authority (IDA) hosted the BarCamp in 2009, Ngee Ann Polytechnic was our host in 2008.